IUREDCap/phpcap/docs-md/DeveloperGuide.md

 * Top-level README.md file
 * Markdown documents that have been manually created in the __docs-md/__ directory
 * HTML API documentation generated from the PHPDoc comments in the code, which are stored in the __docs/api/__ directory
-* HTML versions of the Markdown documentation in the docs-md/ directory, which are generated programmatically, stored in the __docs/__ directory, and use the same style as the API documentation.
+* HTML versions of the Markdown documentation in the docs-md/ directory, which are generated programmatically, stored in the __docs/__ directory.

+Since all documentation in the __docs/__ directory (except for the README.md file) is automatically generated, these files should not be editied manaully.

 #### API Document Generation
 To generate the API documentation (stored in **./docs/api**), execute the following command in PHPCap's root directory:

-    ./vendor/bin/apigen generate
+    phpdoc

+Note: For this command to work, phpDocumentor needs to have been installed as command "phpdoc".
-Note: ApiGen uses the **apigen.neon** configuration file in the root directory of PHPCap.
+The configuration file used by this command is **phpdoc.xml** in the root directory of PHPCap.

-The API documentation is stored in Git to eliminate the need for non-developer users to install Composer and the developer dependencies.
+The API documentation _is_ stored in Git to eliminate the need for non-developer users to install Composer and the developer dependencies.

 #### HTML Document Generation
 To generate an HTML version for the Markdown documents in the __docs-md/__ directory, execute the following command in PHPCap's root directory:

     php generate-html-docs.php